WNTS

-WNTS (1590 AM) is a commercial radio station licensed to Beech Grove, Indiana, and serving the Indianapolis metropolitan area.
-It broadcasts a Classic Regional Mexican radio format and is owned by Marvin Kosofosky's Continental Broadcast Group, L.L.C.
-The radio studios and transmitter are located at 4800 East Raymond Street near Sloan Avenue on the southeast side of Indianapolis.
+WNTS (1590 AM) is a commercial radio station licensed to Beech Grove, Indiana, United States, and serving the Indianapolis metropolitan area.
+It broadcasts a Classic Regional Mexican format and is owned by Marvin Kosofosky's Continental Broadcast Group, L.L.C.
+The studios and transmitter are located at 4800 East Raymond Street near Sloan Avenue on the southeast side of Indianapolis.

-By day, WNTS is powered at 5,000 watts.
-Because 1590 AM is a regional frequency, it reduces power at night to 500 watts to avoid interference with other stations.
-It uses a directional antenna with a three-tower array.